 It is home for the Pinot Collection named after the French entrepreneur François Pinault.
 Together with the Modern Art Museum Punta della Dogana they offer exhibitions of contemporary Art.

-Next to Palazzo Grassi, at the Vaporetto stop, there’s a small Piazza.
+Next to Palazzo Grassi, at the Vaporetto stop, there’s a small Campo.
 At the far end there’s the San Samuele church.
 It was built in the 11th century and then almost entirely rebuilt in 1685.
 Although small and hidden away from the mainstream tourist trails, it has some unique and very interesting features.

 Ponte dell’Accademia, The Accademia Bridge.
 On the right hand side lies maybe the finest Art Museum in Venice… Gallerie dell’Accademia.
 The bridge has its name from the Museum.
 The Bridge is a wooden bridge, and not the usual stone construction.
 The storia is as follows:

 In the mid 1800 it had become obvious that the one single bridge over the Grand Canal of Venice wasn’t enough.
 Rialto had become a true bottleneck as more people abandoned the boats and Gondolas for the more economical and practical simple walking.
 So the city decided to build two more bridges.
 One at the Railway station, and the other here at Accademia.
 Both bridges were made in a very short time by the British engineer and entrepreneur Alfred Henry Neville.
 And they were made in Iron.
 The construstìction in metal wasn’t ideal, though.
 And in just a few years the constructions started to show signs of decay.

 After decades of problems and controversy both bridges were replaced.
 At the railway station they built the Ponte dei Scalzi, which we went under at the beginning of the trip.
 Here at Accademia, they built a provisional bridge in wood.
 In a little more than a month the completed the enterprise, and it was at the time the longest single-arc wooden bridge in Europe.